treeverse/lakeFS/docs/index.md

 Following this pattern, lakeFS facilitates a streamlined data deployment workflow that consistently produces data assets you can have total confidence in.

-## What else does lakeFS do?
+## How Can lakeFS Help Me?

-lakeFS helps you maintain a tidy data lake in several other ways, including:
+lakeFS helps you maintain a tidy data lake in several ways, including:

-#### Recovery from data errors
+### Recovery from data errors

 Human error, misconfiguration, or wide-ranging systematic effects are unavoidable.
 When they do happen, erroneous data may make it into